 Examples of unstructured data from a log file include:

-Once they generate this information from different websites, they can extract it using ReportMiner and store it in a local database, where other customer information is stored as well.
-They can integrate this data with other customer data stored in their CRM solution and then feed it to a business intelligence tool to learn important details about their customer needs.
-Using this information, the business can then plan and strategize its marketing and sales campaign to boost revenue.
+Once they generate this information from different websites, they can extract it using ReportMiner and store it in a local database alongside other customer information.
+They can integrate this data with other customer data stored in their CRM solution and then feed it to a business intelligence tool to learn important details about customer needs.
+Using this information, the business can plan and strategize its marketing and sales campaign to boost revenue.

 Managing Unstructured Data with ReportMiner

 Unstructured data management solutions can help businesses uncover the path to effective decision-making through better insights and improved analytics.
-They can help you gain a broader perspective of your business, customers, and products by utilizing all the available data.
+Utilizing all the available data can help you gain a broader perspective of your business, customers, and products.

 ReportMiner is a modern on-premise unstructured data extraction software designed to help extract structured and unstructured data.
 The software can help you simplify the otherwise complex process of UDM by offering visual UI and automation capabilities.